g1y5x3/tinyrender/README.md

 1. **A Learning Tool for C++20:** The codebase is intentionally written using modern C++ standards (`C++20`) to serve as a practical exercise for learning the language.
 For many, C++20 feels like a new language, and this project is a sandbox for exploring its features.

+2. **A Practice for Python:** I also want to implement this in Python, because why not and frame rate isn't the major concern.

-2. **A Foundation for Advanced Graphics:** By building a solid understanding of a classic software rasterizer, the ultimate goal is to move on to studying more advanced topics in computer graphics, specifically **differentiable rasterization**.
+3. **A Foundation for Advanced Graphics:** By building a solid understanding of a classic software rasterizer, the ultimate goal is to move on to studying more advanced topics in computer graphics, specifically **differentiable rasterization**.

 ## Building